Poggecci/INSO-GH-API-QUERY/README.md

 ### Points Closed Team Metrics

 1. The course is described in a JSON file.
 The fields of the JSON file are

-   - `organization` this will be used as the name of the organization
+   - `organization` : this will be used as the name of the organization
-   - `milestoneStartsOn` the `datetime` at which the milestone starts
+   - `milestoneStartsOn` : the `datetime` at which the milestone starts
-   - `milestoneEndsOn` the `datetime` at which the milestone ends if either one of `milestoneStartsOn` or `milestoneEndsOn` is missing then there will not be any use of the decay function in the calculation of the score of issues
+   - `milestoneEndsOn` : the `datetime` at which the milestone ends if either one of `milestoneStartsOn` or `milestoneEndsOn` is missing then there will not be any use of the decay function in the calculation of the score of issues
-   - `teams` this field is a list of key/value pairs.
+   - `teams` : this field is a list of key/value pairs.
 The key of each pair is the team name.
 It _must_ also be the name of the project board owned by that team from which the closed issues, with their urgency and difficulty can be collected.
 The value of each pair is a JSON with the fields
-     - `managers` which contains a list of the GitHub logins that belong to the managers of the team and therefore do not get any points for closing issues, even if they were assigned to them.
+     - `managers` : which contains a list of the GitHub logins that belong to the managers of the team and therefore do not get any points for closing issues, even if they were assigned to them.
-     - `milestone` which must be the name of the milestone to use, so that different projects can use different milestone names
+     - `milestone` : which must be the name of the milestone to use, so that different projects can use different milestone names
-     - `milestoneGrade` which specifies the maximum grade achievable for this milestone, determined by the professor based on the team's overall performance (what they promised vs delivered, etc.).
+     - `milestoneGrade` : which specifies the maximum grade achievable for this milestone, determined by the professor based on the team's overall performance (what they promised vs delivered, etc.).
+   - `lectureTopicTaskQuota` : number of lecture topic tasks expected to be completed by each developer by the end of the course.
+   - `sprints` : number of sprints in the milestone (defaults to 2 if not specified)
+   - `minTasksPerSprint` : minimum number of tasks expected to be completed per sprint (defaults to 1 if not specified)
+   - `countOpenIssues` : boolean flag to determine if open issues should be included in the score calculation (defaults to false if not specified)

 2. Run the script from the command line:

 ```bash